Holonium/Grade-Calculator/README.md

 # Grade-Calculator
 A grade calculation program for students.
 This program has been built to run on Windows and Linux.
-The next major implemented feature will be a GUI of some kind.
+The current redesign will implement GPA calculations, both weighted and unweighted.
+A changelog will be added.